easonluo727/NGS-Guide/02_file_format.md

 Files with `fq.gz` are raw reads.
 Similarly, `fq` stands for FASTQ, and `gz` stands for gzip, which means compressed.

-## STAR
-**Spliced Transcripts Alignment to a Reference**

-It is basically an aligner that maps reads to genome.
-STAR tells where this read most likely come from, including **chromosome**, **genomic coordinate**, **strand**, and **alignment quality** (how confident it is).
-To do its job, STAR needs STAR index and FASTQ files.
-STAR index is a shortcut table that lets STAR quickly find matching positions.

-It outputs an alignment file in SAM or BAM format, which will be discussed later.

 ## SAM & BAM
 **Sequence Alignment/Map** & **Binary Alignment/Map File**
 SAM is human-readable, and BAM is the compressed version for SAM for computer processing, as computer uses a binary system.
 They contain the same information and play the same role in sequencing.
-As mentioned before, SAM/BAM is the output from STAR alignment, containing information about reads, chromosome the read belongs to, genomic coordinates, and alignment quality.
+SAM/BAM can be generated from STAR, an aligner that maps reads to genome.
+SAM and BAM files contain information about reads, chromosome the read belongs to, genomic coordinates, and alignment quality.

 A SAM file might look like:
 ```text